Menu

 The median sale price for Greater Moncton has been on a steady upward trajectory, but the rate of growth is moderating.
 Year-over-year median price appreciation has moved from around 9.3% in early 2025 down to roughly 4.5% as of February 2026.
 Prices are still climbing, but they are climbing more slowly.

 This moderation is healthy.
 Sustained double-digit price growth is not sustainable in a market where incomes are not keeping pace.
 The current trend suggests that sellers can still achieve strong prices, but only if they price correctly from the outset.
-The days of listing high and waiting for the market to catch up are behind us.
-In today's environment, overpricing leads to extended days on market, price reductions, and in many cases, an expired listing.

 Days on Market Are Rising

 One of the clearest indicators of a shifting market is the increase in days on market.
 In February 2026, nearly one-third of all completed sales had been on the market for 90 days or more before finding a buyer.
-That is a meaningful proportion and represents a departure from the rapid-absorption environment of 2022 and 2023, when well-priced properties often sold within days of listing.

 District-by-District Breakdown